firebolt-db/godocs/docs/Guides/working-with-indexes/using-primary-indexes.md

 ## How to choose primary index columns

 The columns that you choose for the primary index and the order in which you specify them are important.
+By choosing a good a primary index, scan sizes can be reduced drastically.
+This in turn leads to much faster query execution.

-If you have already defined a workload that you want to run in Firebolt, try out the [CALL RECOMMEND_DDL](../../sql_reference/commands/queries/recommend_ddl.html) command to find suitable primary index and partiton key configurations.
-You can learn more about how primary indexes should be chosen in the [Primary index examples](#primary-index-examples) section.
+If you have already defined a workload that you want to run in Firebolt, try out the [CALL RECOMMEND_DDL](../../sql_reference/commands/queries/recommend_ddl.html) command to find suitable primary index and partition key configurations.

-### Include columns used in WHERE clauses
+### Include columns used in selective predicates

-Include all columns that are used in query `WHERE` clauses to filter query results.
+All columns that are used in query `WHERE` clauses are can help to prune data.

-### Consider including columns used in GROUP BY clauses

-Consider adding columns that you use in `GROUP BY` statements with aggregate functions.
+Depending on the predicates the columns are used in, Firebolt might be able to prune more or less data.

+For a predicate like `WHERE event_ts < now()`, almost all rows might satisfy the filter condition.
+This is called a predicate with low selectivity.
+Meanwhile, a predicate such as `WHERE user_id = 49327` is often highly selective.
+There can be millions of users, and only very few rows might correspond to the user with id `49327`.

+Columns that are used in predicates with highly selective filters will allow Firebolt to prune the most data.
+This in turn will lead to very fast query execution.

-### Order columns in the index definition by cardinality
+### Add low-cardinality columns to the beginning of the Primary Index

-Specify columns in order of how frequently they’re used in `WHERE` clauses and in descending order of cardinality.
-In other words, in the first position (`<column1>` in the syntax above) specify the column that filters results the most.
-Then specify remaining columns in descending order of how much they filter.

-Avoid specifying a column of the highest cardinality&mdash;that is, a column that has truly unique values or the primary key&mdash;unless you use that column in query `WHERE` clauses.
-Also avoid specifying columns of low cardinality that won’t adequately filter results.
+In Firebolt's F3 file format, the primary index defined for a table influences the sort order of data blocks on S3.
+For a PI with multiple columns, F3 sorts the data lexicographically.

+If you define a PI `(a, b)`, this means that the data blocks on S3 are ordered by `a`.
+Rows with the same values of `a` are consecutive and ordered by `b`.

+If column `a` has low cardinality (i.e. few distinct values) there will be long ordered runs of `b` in the F3 files.
+If column `a` has high cardinality (i.e. many distinct values), there will be almost no ordered runs of `b`.

+Firebolt's pruning is most effective on long runs of ordered data.
+To get good pruning for both `a` and `b`, it's important that `a` has few distinct values.
+If `a` is a high-cardinality column with lots of distinct values, predicates on `b` will not be able to prune effectively.

+For compound PIs, start with low-cardinality columns that have at most a few dozen distinct values.
+Once you get to high-cardinality columns, choose the one which is used in many queries with highly selective predicates.

 ### Include as many columns as you need